 - Dry pulp as a side dish

 If you answered yes to at least one of those, and especially if you nodded along to multiple options, a slow juicer is the one for you.
-You’ll be able to achieve some much more than mere juicing with one of these appliances.
+You’ll be able to achieve much more than mere juicing with one of these appliances.
 It will serve multiple purposes in your kitchen.

 Cold Press Juicer FAQs